hamburger close

 egal and tax considerations for non-resident landlords

-Tenants have rights, and the latest amendments in the new Renters’ Rights Bill only ascertain them by requiring landlords to follow the rules correctly.
-Issues such as collecting rent arrears or managing agreements, contracts, evictions, and providing proper health and safety conditions are all legal processes that landlords, whether locals or non-residents, must be able to handle smoothly and systematically.
+Tenants have rights, and with the Renters Rights Bill being introduced into UK law soon, landlords need to be aware of the coming changes and their responsibilities.
+Crucial tasks such as collecting rent arrears, managing agreements and contracts, evictions, and adhering to proper health and safety regulations are all legal processes that landlords, whether local or non-resident, must be able to handle smoothly and systematically.

 There are also several taxes that landlords must pay on time and file proper returns to avoid paying penalties.
-For overseas landlords, the non-resident landlord scheme (NRLS) is applicable.
+For overseas landlords, the Non-Resident Landlord Scheme (NRLS) is applicable.
 These include local council taxes as well as income tax on the rental income.
-There are ways of minimising your tax bill by showing expenses, etc, which a competent agent can help you with easily.
+There are ways to minimise your tax bill by claiming expenses, etc., which a competent agent can help you with easily.

 How does Benham and Reeves help overseas landlords?

 Benham and Reeves offers a one-stop property lettings and management service in London.
-We have 21 local branches across the city, along with 14 international offices, to serve foreign landlords and homeowners with all their property needs.
-Be it maintenance and upkeep, finding reliable tenants, collecting and disbursing rents, overseeing furnishing and renovations or handling tax returns and other admin tasks, we do it all.
+We have 21 local branches across the city, along with 14 international offices, to serve international landlords and homeowners with all their property needs.
+Whether it’s maintenance and upkeep, finding reliable tenants, collecting and disbursing rents, overseeing furnishing and renovations, or handling tax returns and other administrative tasks, we do it all.
+We can also sell your property and introduce you to a range of new investment opportunities, should you be looking for something new.

 FAQs for overseas landlords